-Examining the Heaven is for Real Hoax – Is the Devil in the Details?
+Examining the Heaven is for Real Hoax The Devil is in the Details

 Not To Be Confused!
-These Are Two Different Children’s Heavenly Stories: Malarkey, The Boy Who Came Back From Heaven, and Burpo, The Boy Who Went To Heaven
+These Are Two Different Children’s Heavenly Stories: Malarkey, The Boy Who Came Back From Heaven, and Burpo, The Boy Who Went To Heaven.
+One is the truth - the other a recanted lie!

 “The Boy Who Came Back from Heaven” is the tale of an imaginative six-year-old boy who was frightened and in shock after a terrifying accident and his alleged near-death experience.
 His bestselling book quickly sold more than one million copies and created a stir in the evangelical community.
 In the book, Malarkey suffers a near-fatal accident, breaking his spinal column at the neck.
 Doctors all but give up hope on him – yet, miraculously, he lives.